larsenbier/port-detector/README.md

 ## `port-detector.ipynb`
 * Notebook used to run the sliding window object detection method with the classifier from `port-classifier.ipynb`.
 * The results of the sliding window method did not match the good performance of the classifier.
 A starting point for future investigation could be to find out why it does not match.
-  * Note that using the current weights for the classifier, the model identifies only background objects.
-This might seem like an artefact of the sliding window method, but previous versions of the classifier taht used different weights were able to identify empty and connected ports.
+  * Note that when using the current weights for the classifier, the model identifies only background objects.
+This might seem like an artefact of the sliding window method, but previous versions of the classifier that used different weights were able to identify empty and connected ports.